cypherics/stitchNsplit/README.md

 ```
 > Stitching Of GeoReference is Not Yet Supported

-### Potential Use for stitchNsplit
+### stitchNsplit during DeepLearning Inference

-Practical use for stitchNsplit is where an image with overly large dimension is available and the task defined by the user
-requires a much smaller dimension, rather than the provided over sized image, for such task, the image must be split and stored in order to accommodate the
-task requirement, which not be the feasible solution to the problem, the better way would be to split and stitch the image
-on the fly without ever having to store it.

-One use case where stitchNsplit is preferred, is while performing Deep Neural Network Inference.
-While dealing with
-imagery for DNN, the imagery available might be quite large in size _`in multiple of thousand`_ and performing inference on such large dimension might
+While dealing with imagery for DNN, the imagery available might be quite large in size _`in multiple of thousand`_ and performing inference on such large dimension might
-not be a viable option and neither splitting and storing the image, as one requires high memory and other requires excellent storage capacity.
+not be a viable option and neither splitting and storing them. *stitchNsplit* can stitch and split the images on the fly, without ever having to store them.
-The most suitable choice would be to split and stitch the image on the fly.

-*_using split and stitch model prediction_:*
+*_using splitNstitch during Inference_:*
 ```python
 from stitch_n_split.stitch.images import Stitch from stitch_n_split.utility import save_image